egermano/like-names-fanpages/README.md

 Like Names FB Fanpage
 ===================

-Export the names of likers in a fanpage who is you a administrator.
+Export names of likers a fanpage that you are administrator.

 Instalation
 -----------